JingQ7/Forecasting-Canadian-Unemployment-Rates/README.md

 ## Models and Forecasting
 This paper estimated the performance of AMRA model, checked the volatility and build the conditional heteroscedastic model – GARCH model.
 Finally using ARMA (1,1)—ARCH (1,1) models to forecast unemployment rates for the following 10 years.

+## Result
+The forecasting results showed that the ARMA (1,1)—GARCH (1,1) model is effective in the evaluation and simulation of the unemployment rate.